NickPax/my-website/_structures/subject-complement.md

 Adjective.
 Pronoun.

-It follows a linking verb or "to be" (am, being, is, etc.).
+It follows a linking verb or to be.
 Linking verbs:

 Seem